akarimp/Oceanlyz/README.rst

 First, we need to install Python programming language.

 * Method 1:
-    Install pure Python from https://www.python.org and then use the **pip** command to install required packages
+    Install Python from https://www.python.org and then use the **pip** command to install required packages
 * Method 2 (Recommended):
     Install Anaconda Python distribution from https://www.anaconda.com and then use the **conda** command to install required packages

 **2) Install OCEANLYZ**

-After Python is installed, we need to install OCEANLYZ package.
+After Python is installed, you need to install OCEANLYZ package.

-To install OCEANLYZ via pip (https://pypi.org/project/oceanlyz):
+If you installed Python, then you need to install OCEANLYZ via pip (https://pypi.org/project/oceanlyz).
+To do that, open the Command Prompt (or Terminal) and run:

 .. code:: python

     pip install oceanlyz

-To install OCEANLYZ via Anaconda cloud (https://anaconda.org/akarimp/oceanlyz):
+If you installed Anaconda Python distribution, then you need to install OCEANLYZ via Anaconda cloud (https://anaconda.org/akarimp/oceanlyz).
+To do that, open the Command Prompt (or Terminal) and run:

 .. code:: python